Sidebar

 2006 - BSc in Chemistry, Faculty of Chemistry, Vilnius University

-2020-still Senior Researcher, Life Sciences Center, Institute of Biochemistry, Vilnius University and leader of Group of Supramolecular Analysis and Bioelectronics.
+2020–present - Senior Researcher, Life Sciences Center, Institute of Biochemistry, Vilnius University, and leader of the Group of Supramolecular Analysis and Bioelectronics.

 Subjects Taught: Bioelectronics

-2011 Prof. S. Kutkevičius’ Memorial Scholarship for the best PhD research work of Organic Synthesis.
+2011 - Prof. S. Kutkevičius’ Memorial Scholarship for the best PhD research work in Organic Synthesis.

-2019 Best publication in 2018 (Biosensors and Bioelectronics) in Vilnius University.
+2019 - Best publication in 2018 (Biosensors and Bioelectronics) at Vilnius University.

 Publications: LABT_LMAVB